 “Brand is one of the most important things when starting a blog or any website, that name stays with you, everything you do is to build that name so it has to be something you’ll look back on as a great choice!”

-How To Come Up With An Awesome Blog Name
+How To Come Up With a Blog Name [That Represents Your Brand Name]

 With the above in mind, it’s time to really get into the thick of it.
-Below you’ll find 10 tried and true methods that I’ve personally used to create my own blog names that I think you’ll find just as useful.
+Below you’ll find 10 tried-and-true methods I’ve personally used to create my own catchy blog names that I think you’ll find just as useful.

 1. Grab the Thesaurus for a Catchy Name

 There’s something about flicking through a good thesaurus that beats almost any other method I know for coming up with interesting new words.

-A quick scan for the word “Tips”, brings up suggestions such as, buzz, hint, inkling, and pointer – all of which sound much more exciting to an ear that’s well-tuned to that more common phrase.
+A quick scan of the word “Tips”, brings up suggestions such as: buzz, hint, inkling, and pointer – all of which sound much more exciting to an ear that’s well-tuned to that more common phrase